th7mo/th7mo.com/style-guide.md

 This is because when this is viewed on anything besides GitHub, it is more user friendly to read than all uppercased.

 Use the `> [!Note]` Github syntax for explaining that a section is work in progress.
-Use the blockquote as close to the source as possible, so the reader knows that the note is not finished or needs adjustment.
+Use the blockquote as close to the source as possible, so the reader knows that the note is not finished or needs adjustments.
 If this rule is followed than there should not be anything work in progress related in the [To Do](/to-do.md) list.

 Put the Gentoo package name in backticks when referencing a Gentoo package.
 Always make a Gentoo package a link.
 For example: [`net-misc/networkmanager`](https://packages.gentoo.org/packages/net-misc/networkmanager).

+When referencing another note, make the link name the same as the title of the note.
+For this note the title is "Stlye guide".
+The link itself should start with a slash (`/`).
+Because there are no folders in the Second Brain, every note can be referenced using the syntax `/{file-name}`.
+For example: the complete syntax to reference this note from anywhere in the Second brain is: `[Style guide](/style-guide.md)`.

 ## Language